peterbrittain/asciimatics/doc/source/widgets.rst

 and asciimatics will automatically clip the content to the space available and scroll the content as required.

-If you do this it is recommended that you set `has_border=True`on the Frame so that the user can use the scroll bar provided to move around the former.
+If you do this, it is recommended that you set `has_border=True`on the Frame so that the user can use the scroll bar provided to move around the form.

 Colour schemes
 ~~~~~~~~~~~~~~